Nova-Terra/Nova-Terra/README.md

-I am a student interested in mathematical logic, set theory and metamathematics.
+I am interested in the foundations of mathematics, specifically in the metamathematics of set theory and the philosophy of mathematics.
 I maintain my LaTeX repositories here.